qojulia/QuantumCumulants.jl/docs/src/examples/superradiant-laser.md

 ## Spectrum

-We calculate the spectrum here with the Laplace transform of the two-time corelation function.
+We calculate the spectrum here with the Laplace transform of the two-time correlation function.
 This is implemented with the function $\texttt{Spectrum}$.

 ```@example superradiant-laser